-The Sub-Fund will seek to gain exposure to global equity markets (including up to 30% of Net Asset Value in emerging market equities) by investing in equity and equity-related securities, including common shares, preferred stock, American and global depositary receipts, warrants, and securities that are listed, traded or dealt in on eligible markets.
-Up to 10% of the Net Asset Value may be invested in warrants, which may be actively purchased or received passively as the result of a corporate action.
+The Sub-Fund will seek to gain exposure to global equity markets (including up to 30% of its Net Asset Value in emerging market equities) by investing in equity and equity-related securities, including common shares, preferred stock, American and global depositary receipts and securities that are listed, traded or dealt in on eligible markets.
+Warrants may be received passively as the result of a corporate action but the Investment Manager will exercise or sell any warrants received by the Sub-Fund promptly and in accordance with the UCITS Rules.
 The Sub-Fund may invest, in aggregate, up to 10% of its Net Asset Value in certain eligible China A shares through Stock Connect.